Galway county hurling team

 The Galway county hurling team (/ˈɡɔːlweɪ/ GAWL-way) represents Galway in hurling and is governed by Galway GAA, the county board of the Gaelic Athletic Association.

-The team competes in the three major annual inter-county competitions; the All-Ireland Senior Hurling Championship, the Leinster Senior Hurling Championship and the National Hurling League.
-It formerly competed in the abolished Connacht Senior Hurling Championship, winning the last title in 1999.
+The team currently competes in the three major annual inter-county competitions; the All-Ireland Senior Hurling Championship, the Leinster Senior Hurling Championship — they are the current champions — and the National Hurling League.

+It formerly competed in the abolished Connacht Senior Hurling Championship (winning the last title in 1999) and between 1959 and 1969, played in the Munster Senior Hurling Championship.

 Galway's home ground is Pearse Stadium, Salthill.
 The team's manager is Micheál Donoghue.

+Galway are the Leinster Senior Champions of 2026.

-The team last won the Leinster Senior Championship in 2018, the All-Ireland Senior Championship in 2017 and the National League in 2021.
+The team last won the All-Ireland Senior Championship in 2017 and the National League in 2021.

 History

 1887–1979: First All-Ireland SHC title and 'curse'

 Galway finished as runner-up in the first edition of the All-Ireland Senior Hurling Championship (SHC), losing to Tipperary in the 1887 final.

 The team did not reach another final in the competition until the 1923 championship.
 In the 1923 final, Galway defeated Limerick, to become All-Ireland SHC champions for the first time.
 Galway advanced to the final on four more occasions during that decade (1924, 1925, 1928 and 1929) but lost each game.

 Galway finished as All-Ireland SHC runner-up on three occasions in the 1950s (1953, 1955 and 1958), and by then it had been 35 years since the team's only title win.
 Like other counties with a history of success that preceded a lengthy period without title wins (Mayo in football and Clare in hurling), Galway's hurling team became the subject of rumours of a curse.
 In 1969 Connacht reached the final of the interprovincial Railway Cup for the first time in ten years with a team consisting mainly of Galway players; Connacht held Munster to a draw before losing the replay, and this boosted the game in the county.
 However, Galway's following All-Ireland SHC campaign ended with a loss to London in the 1969 championship.
 The following year Connacht lost at home to Ulster in the preliminary round of the 1970 Railway Cup, running up a total of 20 wides.
 By the time Galway's hurlers were heavily defeated in the 1975 and 1979 All-Ireland SHC finals, "the curse" had become part of folklore.